citp/privacy-policy-historical/n/nc/ncb/ncbex.org.md

 ###### Cookies and Tracking Technologies

 Cookies are used by NCBE to keep track of your login information while you are logged in to the Site.
 Information transferred through cookies does not contain any personally identifying information, nor is it shared with any other parties.
-We use non-persistent cookies to make it easier for you to navigate the Site.
-These non-persistent cookies are deleted when you close your browser.
+We use persistent and non-persistent cookies to make it easier for you to navigate the Site.
 If you reject cookies, you may still use the Site but your ability to use some areas of the Site will be limited.

 NCBE's web server monitors traffic by automatically recording every visitor's host, domain name, pages visited, length of user sessions, browser type, and/or IP address.
 We use Google Analytics to track interaction with specific features of our website.
 We do not (and do not allow any third party to) use this service to track, collect, or upload any data that personally identifies an individual, or other data which can be reasonably linked to such information by Google.
 For information on how Google Analytics collects and processes data, please review “How Google uses data when you use our partners' sites or apps” located at [www.google.com/policies/privacy/partners/](http://www.google.com/policies/privacy/partners/).

 ###### Credit Card Information

-All credit card transactions are processed through iTransact or Authorize.Net via SSL.
-(View [iTransact’s privacy policy](http://itransact.com/about/privacy-policy/) and [Authorize.Net's privacy policy](http://www.authorize.net/company/privacy/).)
+All credit card transactions are processed through Authorize.Net via TLS.
+(View [Authorize.Net's privacy policy](http://www.authorize.net/company/privacy/).)
 Your credit card information is used to bill you for services.
 NCBE does not use credit card information for any other purpose.
 NCBE does not store or disclose credit card information.

 ##### Security

 NCBE has physical, technical, and administrative safeguards in place to protect your personal information.
-We use industry-standard secure socket layer technology (SSL) to encrypt data transmissions.
-To learn more about SSL, view <http://www.webopedia.com/TERM/S/SSL.htm>.
+We use industry-standard Transport Layer Security technology (TLS) to encrypt data transmissions.
+To learn more about TLS, view [http://www.webopedia.com/TERM/T/TLS.html](http://www.webopedia.com/TERM/T/TLS.html).
 Despite our security measures, no data transmission over the Internet or electronic storage is 100% secure.
 As a result, we cannot and do not warrant the security of your personal information.

 Messages that you send to us by email, including by use of the [Contact Us form](http://www.ncbex.org/contact/) on the Site, may not be secure, and use of email is not recommended for sending confidential or sensitive information to us.